gcallah/BookReviews/atherton.md

-"Berkeley's reference to "what we should perceive" is not an account of possible motions waiting to exist if we should relocate to the heavens, but merely a reminder that the process by which we ultimately describe motion to an unobservable earth still retains the idea of motion as observed, because it is a consequence of the laws of motion, themselves generalized from observed motion." -- Pg.
+"Berkeley's reference to "what we should perceive" is not an account of possible motions waiting to exist if we should relocate to the heavens, but merely a reminder that the process by which we ultimately ascribe motion to an unobservable earth still retains the idea of motion as observed, because it is a consequence of the laws of motion, themselves generalized from observed motion." -- Pg.
 78